 Creative Commons Licenses

-Articles published in an AMS “gold” open access journal will be distributed under the terms of either the Creative Commons Attribution-Noncommercial License (CC-BY-NC) or the Creative Commons Attribution License (CC-BY).
+Articles published in the following AMS “gold” open access journals, Proceedings of the AMS, Series B, or Transactions of the AMS, Series B, will be distributed under the terms of either the Creative Commons Attribution-Noncommercial License (CC-BY-NC) or the Creative Commons Attribution License (CC-BY).
 Authors are required to select a license before an article moves into the production stage.
 Authors retain copyright to their articles under both CC-BY-NC and CC-BY.